Back to blog

 • Steeper learning curve for teams

-• Centralisation means changes affect all environments
+• Centralization means changes affect all environments

-Key Considerations#
+Key considerations#

 When deploying hub-and-spoke, plan for: